 First, it is important to know your students, so that you can tailor feedback to your student’s “zone of proximal development” as defined by Vygotsky.
 This well known concept means our students are not ready to learn everything at one time.
 Our brains process information piece-by-piece and chunk-by-chunk.
 It is similar to a journey, where each step takes you closer to the destination.
 As you review the student’s assignment and prepare your feedback, structure your feedback by targeting where the student’s ideas are coming from.
 Then you can hope to shape their thinking by reinforcing the strengths of their ideas, and guiding where the concepts can come together.

 Hint: Some faculty take the info from student’s intros in the first week and create a summary sheet capturing some of the key elements of a student’s background to guide in their feedback.
 This is probably only really possible with smaller groups of students.

-If you are using holistic grading approach and providing feedback in an email, you may want to create a feedback/grading tool for yourself.
+If you are using a holistic grading approach you may want to create a feedback/grading tool for yourself.
 This feedback tool will consist of the assignment rubric, with comments that address the more common problem or opportunity areas for feedback.
 These comments can reinforce the criteria in the rubric, and encourage students in their conceptual growth.
 This strategy is summed up as (1) holistic grading, (2) supported by a rubric, and (3) enhanced by personal comments.

 Examples of a Rubric and a Checklist for Written Assignments